IT202/project-data-visualized/README.md

 ##Step 2

-Choose a template from the w3schools options, or if you want to try some other themes, look at [https://startbootstrap.com/](https://startbootstrap.com/).
-Make sure to choose a "Landing Page" or "One Page Website" template.
+Choose some data (other than data we've worked with in class), and familiarize yourself with the API.
+Learn what data will be returned and how to pass parameters to filter the results.
+Practice some basic code examples.

 ##Step 3

-Download the source file(s), then upload them into the Cloud9 directory that was created in step 1.
-(You can upload an entire folder to Cloud9.)
+Determine your page design;  use some existing Bootstrap template where appropriate.
+Where and how will users input their filter conditions?
+How will the results be displayed?

 ##Step 4

-Edit the template to replace all the default content (text, images, map location, etc.) with your own content.
-You'll probably have to spend some time "inspect"-ing elements using the Dev Tools to start understanding where any given display element is defined in the template.
+Code a little, test a little.
+Repeat.

 ##Step 5

-Make sure to use the git commands to add and commit your files.
+Make sure to use the git commands to add and commit your index.html file (and any others.)